Every season of fatherhood asks something different of us.

 "The depth of conversations around the campfire...
 I've never experienced anything like it."Scott, dad and grandpa

-"I don't know of any other group like this for men.
-I am very thankful for you Duncan for creating this space to talk about fatherhood and the struggles that we all go through raising our kids."Phillip, dad of two: 6 and 9
+"I don't know of any other group like this for men... very thankful for this space to talk about fatherhood and the struggles that we all go through raising our kids."Phillip, dad of two: 6 and 9

 "We will all stay connected through our magical man of meaningful connections: Duncan."Jonathan, dad of two: 6 and 9